lispcast/reflection-test/README.md

 Some simple code to play with eliminating reflection in the Clojure compiler.

-Please checkout the `START` tag for the "before" code.
+Please checkout the `START` branch for the "before" code.

-This code was used in the *Warn on Reflection* lesson in the [*PurelyFunctional.tv Online Mentoring*][ment] program.
+This code was used in the [*Warn on Reflection*](https://purelyfunctional.tv/lesson/using-warn-on-reflection-to-make-your-code-faster/) lesson in the
+[*PurelyFunctional.tv Online Mentoring*][ment] program.

 [ment]: http://www.purelyfunctional.tv/mentoring